Identification of Child Penalties: Biases in TD due to Normalization

+Lemma \ref{lemma:desc_tie_cause} shows that the within-gender normalized DID \eqref{eq:lemma_d_theta_bias} is composed of two terms.
+The second term is the parallel-trends violation relative to the imputed counterfactual; under NTD it is equal across genders and cancels when differencing.
+The first term is the causal normalized effect $\theta(g)$ multiplied by the ratio of true to imputed counterfactual earnings, the $\mathrm{Bias}$ term in Theorem \ref{thm:cp_iden_res}.
+Under NTD this ratio is also equal across genders, but it is multiplicative rather than additive, so it does not cancel when differencing.\footnote{Since the bias is multiplicative, if the true gender gap is zero then the descriptive gap is zero as well.}

-To summarize, even when NTD holds, the conventional normalized event study estimator does not identify its target causal estimand when parallel trends is violated.
-This motivates examining whether parallel trends is likely to hold in the child penalty context.
+To summarize, NTD does not allow identification of the gender gap in normalized effects in a single $2\times2$.
+Since the event-study estimator aggregates many such $2\times2$s, it inherits their biases and does not identify its target causal estimand when parallel trends is violated.